bosonic/core-elements/doc/b-dialog.md

     });
 </script>
 ```
+As you can see, you must wrap your dialog content with a `<b-dialog-content>`.
+This is sadly necessary to enable classy dialog appearances using CSS transform transitions instead of dirty JS hacks.

 A `<b-dialog>` is hidden by default, you must open it by calling its `show()` or `showModal()` method.
 But you can make it dismissable without any JS by adding a `dialog-dismiss` or `data-dialog-dismiss` attribute to any link or button inside the dialog content.